Siddharth2308/VSCode-4-Embeded-C/README.md

 # VSCode-4-Embeded-C
-This repository contains information regarding how to setup VS Code for Embeded C Development.
+This repository contains information regarding how to setup VS Code(Any Text Editor Just few things will be different) for Embeded C Development.

 ## Instructions-
   1. Setup a workspace in the directory you are writing the code.